jacktan130802/COVID-Tracker/README.md

-# COVID-Tracker-App
+# COVID-Tracker

-The following is Jack Tan Xin Jie CovidTracker App.
+The following is Jack Tan Xin Jie.

 # How to run?